chakravala/Grassmann.jl/README.md

 ```Julia
 v₁₂₃₄₅₆₇₈₉₀abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ
 ```
-However, Julia is only able to allocate full `MultiVector` for `N≤22`, with sparse operations only available at higher dimension.
+Full `MultiVector` allocations are only possible for `N≤22`, but sparse operations are also available at higher dimensions.
 While `Grassmann.Algebra{V}` is a container for the `TensorAlgebra` generators of `V`, the `Grassmann.Algebra` is only cached for `N≤8`.
-For a `VectorBundle{N}` of dimension `8<N≤22`, the `Grassmann.SparseAlgebra` type is used.
+For the range of dimensions `8<N≤22`$, the `Grassmann.SparseAlgebra` type is used.
 ```Julia
 julia> Λ(22)
 Grassmann.SparseAlgebra{⟨++++++++++++++++++++++⟩,4194304}(v, ..., v₁₂₃₄₅₆₇₈₉₀abcdefghijkl)
 ```
 This is the largest `SparseAlgebra` that can be generated with Julia, due to array size limitations.

-To reach higher dimensions, for `N>22` the `Grassmann.ExtendedAlgebra` type is used.
+To reach higher dimensions with `N>22`, the `Grassmann.ExtendedAlgebra` type is used.
 It is suficient to work with a 64-bit representation (which is the default).
 And it turns out that with 62 standard keyboard characters, this fits nicely.
-Since 22 is the limit for the largest fully representable `MultiVector` with Julia, having a 64-bit representation still lets you extend to 44 generating `Basis` elements if you suddenly want to decide to have a dual vector space also.
 ```Julia
 julia> V = ℝ^22
 ⟨++++++++++++++++++++++⟩